johnwargo/algolia-index-update/readme.md

 npm install algolia-index-update --save-dev
 ```

-This approach allows you to easily execute the module in the standard npm run build process.
+This adds an `algolia-idxup` command you can execute through the standard `npm run` build process at the command-line or in the project's `package.json` file.

 To install the module globally, open a terminal window or command prompt and execute the following command: